vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 A Docker setup for a simple VMaNGOS CMS using a Traefik reverse proxy for free SSL certificates.

+### Todo

+Use docker swarm to leverage docker secrets.

 ### Preview

 [Vanilla Reforged](https://vanillareforged.org/)